SalomePlatform/shaper/src/BuildPlugin/doc/solidFeature.rst

 Result
 """"""

-The result of the operation will be a solid created from selected shapes:
+The result of the operation will be a solid created from the selected shapes:

 .. image:: images/CreateSolid.png
   :align: center